About me

-Gayane Kulikyan, MA, is a Transformational Coach, a Spiritual Guide and a Healer who is devoted to guiding others back to their soul’s wisdom.
-She creates sacred, compassionate space for emotional integration, intuitive clarity, and deep spiritual remembrance.
+I am a Transformational Coach, a Spiritual Guide and a Healer who is devoted to guiding others back to their soul’s wisdom.
+I create sacred, compassionate space for emotional integration, intuitive clarity, and deep spiritual remembrance.

-With a Master’s degree in Spiritual Psychology and certifications in Trauma-Informed Mindfulness, Breathwork and Transformational Coaching, Gayane weaves together psychology, spirituality, mindfulness, and healing into a multidimensional approach.
-Her work supports clients in gently uncovering the root causes of stress and imbalance, releasing inherited patterns, and coming home to their inner peace.
+I weave the fields of psychology, spirituality, mindfulness, and healing into a multidimensional approach.
+My work supports clients in gently uncovering the root causes of stress and imbalance, releasing inherited patterns, and coming home to their inner peace.

-As a former refugee who escaped war as a child, Gayane understands what it’s like to feel displaced, lost, or disconnected.
-Her own path of healing—through family transitions, cultural adaptation, and career transformation—deepens her ability to support others with empathy, presence, and authenticity.
+I escaped war as a child and I intimately understand what it’s like to feel displaced, lost, and disconnected.
+My own path of healing through family transitions, culture shocks, and career transformation, deepened my ability to support others with empathy, presence, and authenticity.

-Today, Gayane supports women are navigating spiritual awaking and healing.
-She helps them to move through life’s transitions, reconnect with their inner truth, and realign with the wisdom of the soul.
+Today, I support women who are navigating spiritual awaking and healing.
+I help them to move through life’s transitions, reconnect with their inner truth, and realign with the wisdom of their Souls.

 Professional Qualifications: